 Speed/Cost of Development

 Speed and cost are in most cases on the opposite ends of the scales.
 You may need to present your investors with a minimum viable product, which requires speeding up the development process at the same time.
 So in this case complex languages (С or C++) are not the best option.
 Choose more flexible ones instead to reduce time and effort.
-The same is true when you need to proceed to testing your project ASAP.
+The same is true when you need to proceed to test your project ASAP.
 Ease of use and versatility will be key factors here.

 On the contrary, if you need speed, you shouldn’t ignore the fact that it requires the corresponding hardware power, and you cannot run the code and tests on cheap and unreliable equipment.
 So meet this trade-off wisely.